Cinema & Entertainment

 An artistic bromance

-This is the story of one of the closest and tightest relationships between an actor and a director, which has given rise to some remarkable films.
+This is the story of one of the closest and tightest relationships between an actor and a director, giving rise to some remarkable films.

 Jean-Pierre Melville and Alain Delon are two big names in French cinema, and their encounter was a miraculous meeting of minds built around mutual admiration, a specific idea of cinema, but also shared passions: the army, gangsters, the American myth, jazz, thrillers and, above all, a keen sense of friendship.